- Making a Payment

 - Departmental Payment

-Please pay by e-check – a fast and convenient method for paying your student account.
-To pay by e-check, click here.
+- Please pay by e-check – a fast and convenient method for paying your student account.
+To pay by e-check, please visit the DukePay website.

 - Include your name and student account number (from your bill)

-- A U.S. financial institution (such as Wachovia (Wells Fargo)), or
+- A U.S. financial institution (such as Wells Fargo), or

 - A U.S. branch of your financial institution (example: the New York City branch of Barclay's Bank PLC)